• Skip to primary navigation

 • 3 cups powdered sugar (Confectioners)

-• 1 tablespoons pure maple syrup pancake syrup can be substituted
+• 1 tablespoon pure maple syrup pancake syrup can be substituted

 • 3 tablespoons milk or half-n-half